vctls/docker_php_pdo_informix/README.md

 1. Clone the project.

-1. Download the CSDK and the PDO souce code.
+1. CSDK and the PDO souce code are versioned through Git LFS, but if for some reason you need to donwload them manually, backup links are below.
 Put both into the `informix` directory:
     * The Informix Client SDK, from the IBM website (as of 2019-01-15):
     Tested with version 4.10.FC9DE.LINUX for x86-64 architecture.
       https://www-01.ibm.com/marketing/iwm/iwm/web/pickUrxNew.do?source=ifxdl